Frequently Asked Questions

 23.When is Freshman Registration?

-Lake Orion Schools utilizes an online registration process called PowerSchoolEnrollment.
+Lake Orion Community Schools utilizes an online registration process called PowerSchoolEnrollment.
 You will receive login information via School Messenger in August to complete your student’s registration.
 Freshman photo information and additional registration information will be distributed in August.

 In late August, students are required to attend an in-person Photo/Schedule Pick-up Day.
 Information about Photo/Schedule Pick-Up will be communicated to parents in early August.